OsiPog/nix-config/README.md

 7. Put the new age key into .sops.yaml to the correct host

-6. encrypt the secrets file again: `sudo sops --encrypt secrets/biome-fest.yaml > /tmp/encrypted; mv /tmp/encrypted secrets/biome-fest.yaml`
+6. encrypt the secrets file again: `sudo sops --encrypt --in-place secrets/biome-fest.yaml`